 Schoko Tanaka

 Schoko Tanaka és una de les artistes del quart bloc de les Residències B-M, el darrer de 2025.
-Juntament amb Bouda, desenvolupa el seu projecte a B-Murals del 15/set al 15/des de 2025.
+Desenvolupa el seu projecte a B-Murals del 15/set al 15/des de 2025.

 Schoko Tanaka és una artista marcada per la influència del muralisme mexicà, que explora en la seva pràctica l’encreuament entre l’art mural i el tèxtil.
 El projecte que desenvoluparà a B-Murals proposa una sèrie de murals que incorporin elements de brodat, combinant l’escala monumental i pública del mural amb la qualitat íntima i tàctil del tèxtil.